rsabur/frontend-take-home-org-enablement/README.md

 ## How to submit?

 1. Fork this repo.
 It will stay private in your account.
-2. When you are done implementing, go to Settings > Collaborators & Teams and add as collaborator(s) the Splash developer that gave you the code test.
+2. When you are done implementing, go to Settings > Collaborators & Teams and add as a collaborator with admin access the Splash developer that gave you the code test.
 Some of us: @gpuenteallott, @daniellealexis, @MitulP91, @johnnybenson.

 We're looking forward to your submission! 🚀